NXT TakeOver: Unstoppable

-NXT TakeOver: Unstoppable was the fifth NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on May 20, 2015, at NXT's home arena, Full Sail University in Winter Park, Florida.
+NXT TakeOver: Unstoppable was a 2015 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the fifth NXT TakeOver event and took place on Saturday, May 20, 2015, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+The event aired exclusively on the WWE Network.

 The event featured six matches as part of the televised broadcast and one that was a dark match that occurred prior to the televised portion of the show.
 The main event saw Kevin Owens defending the NXT Championship against Sami Zayn.
 The event is notable for the surprise WWE debut of Samoa Joe.
 The event included five additional matches, including matches for the NXT Women's Championship and the NXT Tag Team Championship.

 Production

 Background

+The fifth NXT TakeOver event was held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Unstoppable was scheduled as the fifth NXT TakeOver event and took place on May 20, 2015, at NXT's home arena, Full Sail University in Winter Park, Florida.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental territory, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Unstoppable was scheduled as the fifth TakeOver event and took place on Saturday, May 20, 2015, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.